Skip to main content

 ✔ Where do you want to start your project? … ./my-lz-oapp

-✔ Which example would you like to use as a starting point? › OFT
+✔ Which example would you like to use as a starting point? › OApp

-✔ What package manager would you like to use in your project? › yarn
+✔ What package manager would you like to use in your project? › pnpm

 The initialized project has the following structure: